GLOBAL MARKETS-Dollar hits five-week low on Fed caution, Wall St sags

 For the week, the S&P is down about 0.5 percent, its first

-down week in five, but the index is up 4.7 percent so far this
+down week in five, but the benchmark is up 4.7 percent so far

 percent for July so far, its best monthly gain in a year and